FoodCloud revolutionised Ireland's response to food waste - now its founder wants to go further

 The project began with a single Tesco store on Dublin's Talbot Street in late 2013.

-In just over five years, FoodCloud now works with all Tesco, Lidl and Aldi stores in Ireland and Tesco and Waitress in the UK to redistribute surplus food.
+In just over five years, FoodCloud now works with all Tesco, Lidl and Aldi stores in Ireland and Tesco and Waitrose in the UK to redistribute surplus food.

-The organisation also operates warehouses in Cork, Dublin and Galway.
-These allow it to link up with others in the food chain like farmers, manufacturers and distributors.
+It also operates warehouses in Cork, Dublin and Galway, allowing it to link up with others in the food chain like farmers, manufacturers and distributors.

 The food goes to 7,500 charities across Britain and Ireland.
 Added up, it means that FoodCloud has helped to save 25 million meals from going to waste.